Murals That Tell a Story - Space With Meaningful Narrative Art

 Even well-intentioned projects fail when certain pitfalls aren't avoided.

 The temptation to include every detail kills many narrative murals.
-Murals telling a visual tale need breathing room—negative space allowing eyes to rest, compositional pauses between story beats.
+Murals telling a visual tale need breathing room—negative space that allows the eye to rest and compositional pauses between story beats.
 Cramming everything interesting into available square footage creates visual noise, making it difficult for anything to read clearly.

 Edit ruthlessly.
 What absolutely must be shown?
 What can be implied or suggested?
 Strong narratives often leave space for the viewer's imagination.